 Fr.
 Christopher Murphy grew up a parishioner of St. Brendan Parish in Riverside.
 He graduated from Our Lady of Fatima High School and Providence College, then studied at St. John’s Seminary near Boston.

 Father Murphy was ordained a priest in June 2012, at the Cathedral of Saints Peter & Paul in Providence.
-In addition to his role at Bishop Hendricken, he serves as an Assistant Vocations Director for the Diocese of Providence.
+In addition to his role at Bishop Hendricken, he served as an Assistant Vocations Director for the Diocese of Providence.
 Previously, he served as assistant pastor at St. Thomas More Parish in Narragansett.

 Fr.
 Christopher Murphy